 13. A central bank that is maintaining a fixed exchange rate will require an adequate buffer stock of foreign assets on hand during periods of persistent balance of payments deficits.
 If a central bank depletes its stock of foreign reserves, it is no longer able to keep its exchange rate from depreciating in response to pressures arising from a balance of payments deficit.
 Simply put, a central bank can either choose the exchange rate and allow its reserve holdings to change or choose the amount of foreign reserves it holds and allow the exchange rate to float.
 If it loses the ability to control the amount of reserves because the private demand for them exceeds its supply, it can no longer control the exchange rate.
 Thus, a central bank maintaining a fixed exchange rate is not indifferent about using domestic or foreign assets to implement monetary policy.

 14. An ESF intervention to support the yen involves an exchange of dollar-denominated assets initially owned by the ESF for yen-denominated assets initially owned by the private sector.
 Since this is an exchange of one type of bond for another, there is no change in the money supply and thus this transaction is automatically sterilized.
 This transaction increases the outstanding stock of dollar-denominated assets held by the private sector, which increases the risk premium on dollar-denominated assets.

-15. The monetary authorities can combine a change in the money supply with a purchase or sale of its foreign assets to keep the exchange rate fixed while altering the domestic interest rate.
-For example, the monetary authorities lower domestic interest rates by increasing the money supply.
-To maintain a fixed value of the exchange rate, the monetary authority would also sell foreign assets and purchase domestic assets.
-In the Figure 17.2, the increase in the money supply lowers the interest rate from R0 to R. The purchase of domestic assets and sale of foreign assets, while having no further effect on the money supply, lowers the risk premium, shifts the interest parity schedule from II to II and maintains the exchange rate at E0.
+15. With imperfect asset substitutability, a central bank can change the domestic interest rate without affecting the exchange rate.
+For example, if the central bank wants to lower the domestic interest rate, it can purchase domestic assets and increase the money supply.
+In order to sterilize this intervention, the central bank would have to also sell foreign assets it holds in reserve.
+In the diagram below, the increase in the money supply from M1 to M2 causes the home interest rate to fall from Rh,1 to Rh,2.
+However, the purchase of domestic assets causes the risk premium that domestic assets have to pay to fall from ρ(B-A1) to ρ(B-A2) as the stock of domestic assets held by the central bank rises from A1 to A2.
+This decrease in the expected domestic currency return on foreign assets offsets the decrease in domestic interest rates and leaves the exchange rate unchanged at E1.

-Figure 17.2

 16.